-In July 2006, we announced that our Board of Directors authorized a multi-year share repurchase program of up to a total of 500,000 shares of our common stock.
-The primary purpose of the repurchase plan is to offset the dilutive impact of stock options and restricted stock grants that have been or may be granted to employees, independent directors, and non-employee consultants.
-To date, we have repurchased 242,949 shares under this plan for approximately \$12.0 million.
+In June 2007, we announced that our Board of Directors authorized a share repurchase program of up to a total of 1,500,000 shares of our common stock.
+We will finance the repurchase program with available cash and cash from future operations.
+We may repurchase shares in open market purchases or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
+To date, we have repurchased 915,235 shares under this plan for approximately \$43.5 million.
 We expect to continue to repurchase shares under the share repurchase program.